Cappi1998/SQLServerBackupsSystem/README.md

 ### Attention
 `SQLServerBackupDir` - You need to inform the directory where the sql server is configured to create the backup files, if you do not enter the location correctly, the files will not be located by the program and therefore will not be sent to Google Cloud Storage.

+`MaxDaysToStorageBackup` - Is the maximum time (Days) that a backup will be saved to storage, when the time is reached, the file will be deleted.

 ## appsettings.json example
 ----